-Under section 28(1), the main limitations and restrictions on the power will be those contained in the maintaining authority's scheme for financing schools made under section 48 of the School Standards and Framework Act 1998 as amended by paragraph 2 of Schedule 3 to the Education Act 2002.

-This amendment extended the coverage of schemes to include the exercise of the powers of governing bodies to provide community facilities.
+However, under s.28(1), the main limitations and restrictions on the power will be

+- a. those contained in schools' own instruments of government, if any; and - b. in the maintaining local authority's scheme for financing schools made under section 48 of the School Standards and Framework Act 1998.
+Paragraph 2 of Schedule 3 to the Education Act 2002 extends the coverage of schemes to the powers of governing bodies to provide community facilities.

-Schools are therefore subject to prohibitions, restrictions, and limitations in the scheme for financing schools.
-This part of the scheme does not extend to joint-use agreements, transfer of control agreements, or agreements between the authority and schools to secure the provision of adult and community learning.
+Schools are therefore subject to prohibitions, restrictions and limitations in the scheme for financing schools.

+This section of the scheme does not extend to joint-use agreements; transfer of control agreements, or agreements between the Authority and schools to secure the provision of adult and community learning.